 Tag Archives: carol emshwiller

-As I said in class, I’ll be posting notes after each Wednesday session, which all three classes can use to ask questions about or comment on what we covered.
-I encourage the students to hop into the discussion here, but … Continue reading
+I’ll be posting notes after each Wednesday session, which all three classes can use to ask questions about or comment on what we covered.
+I encourage the students to hop into the discussion here, but it’s also open to the public.

 3 Things That End A Story Well